HSLdevcom/jore4-tools/README.md

 is parameterized to access all the tested containers.
 Best combine with the `setup-e2e-environment` action as the docker bundle already contains the latest version of the cypress tests.

-To see how docker-compose bundle is created and used, refer to [wiki](https://github.com/HSLdevcom/jore4/wiki/Infra#docker-compose-bundle)
+To see how Docker Compose bundle is created and used, refer to [wiki](https://github.com/HSLdevcom/jore4/wiki/Infra#docker-compose-bundle)

 Parameters:
 - test-tags: Specify which e2e tests to run. `""` to run all, `"@smoke @routes"` to run with given tags.
 Default: `"@smoke"`